fredrikeriksson/SwedishValidation/README.md

 SwedishValidation
 =================

-A validation library for common swedish numbers e.g. phone number and social security number.
+A validation library for common swedish things as phone numbers and social security numbers.

 This library is currently in early alpha mode.